Skip to main content Skip to main content

 What else should be considered?

-From the case studies, it’s clear that the timing of transfer is dependent upon the value of the business and the age of the parent who is considering making the transfer.
+From the case studies, it’s clear that the timing of any transfer is dependent upon the value of the business and the age of the parent who is considering making the transfer.
 It may make sense from a CGT perspective to transfer the business now (in Sheila’s case) or wait until 2025 (in Jack’s case).
-However, before any decision is made around the transfer of a business, it is critical to ensure that the current generation has enough funds outside the business to fund their retirement.
-Building up enough capital outside the business is a critical element of this, typically through pension funding.
+However, before any decision is made around the transfer of a business, it is critical to ensure that the current generation have enough funds outside the business to fund their retirement.
+Building up enough capital outside the business is a critical element of this, this can typically be achieved through pension funding.

 How can we help?